thesmith1/dl4cv_team50/README.md

 The structure of the repo is the following (refer to this for the relative paths in your scripts and please DON'T change it):
 * annotations (this folder contains the JSON files for the annotated dataset, i.e. the labels)
 * data (the dataset, the structure of the folders is consistent with the annotations) (of course, this folder is empty...)
-* preprocessing (this folder contains code for preprocessing)
+* preprocessing (this folder contains code for preprocessing and dataset manipulation in pytorch)
 * docs (this folder is for documents of any kind)
 * single_network (this folder contains the code of the single big network)
 * modular_network (this folder contains the code of the modularized network)
+* attention (this folder contains the code of the attention network)
+* data_augmentation (this folder contains the script used to apply data augmentation to the data folder)
+* visualization (this folder contain code for generating images of data visualization and some results)

 ## Requirements
 * pycocotools